“Low Cost Self Build Houses for ‘Low Impact’ living”

 This project arose from a competition submission, where we designed adaptable, low cost, timber frame and straw bale ‘house types’, from which we could test the feasibility of the units on rural sites around South Devon.

-We were subsequently commissioned to design 6 simple, low cost, low environmental impact, self build houses for Broadhempston Community Land Trust (CLT) based on our straw bale house types.
+We were subsequently commissioned to design 6 simple, low cost, low environmental impact, self build affordable housing for Broadhempston Community Land Trust (CLT) based on our straw bale house types.

 The site was a rural field on the edge of the village, outside of the development boundary.
 Planning Permission could only be achieved by demonstrating the land as an ‘exception site’, where high quality design and 100% affordability were crucial planning criteria.
 The work of AK.A and BCLT won the support of Teignbridge District Council, who now use the project as a pilot for their regional affordable housing programme.